ginstrom/paladin-novel/chapters/05_change-of-course.md

 Gond nodded.

 The man studied him for a long moment.
 Then he pointed to a large barrel in the corner.
 "That one's empty.
-But if they search here..."
-He wiped his hands on his leather apron.
+But if they search here…" He wiped his hands on his leather apron.
 "Name's Aldric, by the way.
 Figure if I'm risking my neck, we ought to know each other."

 "I know the risk."
 Gond moved to the corner.
 "I'm Gond.
 Thank you, Aldric."